grantsrb/blotching/readme.md

         the number of parallel processes to use for the initial encoding of the data.

-    "gen_targs": bool
-        if true, the model will generate the target tokens "gen_ids": bool
-        if true, the model will use the generated ids rather than the logits as the ground truth. only applies if `gen_targs` is true

     "max_val_loops": int
         enforces a limit on the number of validation iterations.
 This is useful for speeding up trainings